Saadffjg/frida-script-gen/README.md

 ## Features
-- Analyzes APK for root/SSL detections
-- Creates tailored Frida scripts
+- Analyzes APK for root/SSL detections and creates tailored Frida scripts

 > **Note:** This is the lite version of the script.